AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 Following are the basic steps to perform in Experience Manager before you begin your search:

-* Go to Assets > Files in Experience Manager and click the search icon on the top bar.
+* In **Admin view**, go to Assets > Files in Experience Manager and click the search icon on the top bar.
 Alternatively, use a forward slash (/) to open the Omni Search field.
+In **Assets view**, search bar is visible on the top and can be accessed directly.
 * `Location:Assets` and `Path:/content/dam` are pre-selected to limit the search scope to your Experience Manager Assets repository.
 If you navigate to any other folder, `Path:/content/dam/<folder name>` displays in the Omni Search field to limit the search scope to the current folder.

 ## Simple Search {#simple-search}